artsy/artsy.github.io/_posts/2020-07-15-from-engineering-to-product-management-and-back-again.md

 even less clear now that any problem could be my problem.
 But I got used to it, and over time and with coaching from my manager I was able to suss out what not only _could_ be my problem but what _should_ be my problem.
 There are some things nobody can change, but there's a surprising amount a single person can do.
-In the end, I think this expansive view of work is the right framing for not only product managers but really any job.
+In the end, I think this expansive view of work is the right framing for not only product management but really any job.

 ## From data paralyzed to data informed